 Note:

-Use a Container to Create a DNF or ULN Repo Mirror
+Use a Container to Create a DNF or ULN Repository Mirror

 Introduction

-Oracle Linux 8 includes a fully functional reposync tool for DNF, that makes it easy to create a mirror of any yum repository.
-This facility can be extended to also mirror ULN channels for environments where the majority of your systems do not have direct access to the internet.
-By creating a yum mirror of the yum repositories and ULN channels that your organization uses, you can reduce network overhead and improve yum performance across your environment.
-Yum mirrors are also useful if you are configuring other services for your environment such as offline Ksplice.
+Oracle Linux includes a fully functional reposync tool for DNF, making creating a mirror of any yum repository easy.
+We can also extend this facility to mirror ULN channels for environments where the majority of your systems do not have direct access to the internet.
+By creating a yum mirror of your organization’s yum repositories and ULN channels, you can reduce network overhead and improve yum performance across your environment.
+Yum mirrors are also useful if you are configuring other services for your environment, such as offline Ksplice.

-While previous releases of Oracle Linux included a uln-yum-mirror package that could be used to perform mirroring services, this was not particularly efficient and was relatively complicated to set up.
+While previous releases of Oracle Linux included a uln-yum-mirror package that you could use to perform mirroring services, this was not particularly efficient and was relatively complicated to set up.

 A ULN or yum mirror service is a typical example of a service that is best run within a set of containers.
-By using either Docker or Podman, you can quickly and easily deploy a container that uses the oraclelinux:8-slim image to handle scheduled synchronization of the yum repositories or ULN channels that you use within your organization.
+Using Podman, you can quickly and easily deploy a container that uses the Oracle Linux slim image to handle scheduled synchronization of the yum repositories or ULN channels that you use within your organization.
 You can also deploy a container that handles the provisioning of the mirrored repositories within a web service that client systems are able to access.

-An opensource GitHub project provides the Dockerfiles, scripts and instructions to do set up this kind of service at https://github.com/Djelibeybi/oraclelinux-reposync.
+An opensource GitHub project provides the Dockerfiles, scripts, and instructions to set up this kind of service at https://github.com/Djelibeybi/oraclelinux-reposync.

 Objectives